rh-telco-tigers/gpupassthrough/README.md

           data:text/plain;charset=utf-8;base64,b3B0aW9ucyB2ZmlvLXBjaSBpZHM9MTBkZToxZGI0Cg==
 ```

 Be sure to update the contents source with the base64 string you got from the prior step.
 In addition to enabling the vfio drivers we need to ensure that IOMMO is enabled for the worker nodes.
-Depedning on your CPU brand (AMD or Intel) update the kernelArguments section to enable IOMMU for your particular processor.
+Depending on your CPU brand (AMD or Intel) update the kernelArguments section to enable IOMMU for your particular processor.

 Log into your cluster with the oc command and then apply the vfioConfig.yaml file to your cluster: